nixworks/public/news/2013/01/30/index.md

 ##### Canadian
 ### [Canadian wireless device manufacturer Research In Motion officially unveils BlackBerry 10, the newest version of the operating system for its BlackBerry devices, and announces the first two phones that will run on the new platform.
 The company also announces it will begin doing business as BlackBerry effective immediately. ](/news/2013/01/30/canadian-wireless-device-manufacturer-research-in-motion-officially-unveils-blackberry-10-the-newest-version-of-the-operating-system-for-it.md)
-_Context: BlackBerry 10, operating system, BlackBerry, wireless, BlackBerry, BlackBerry Z10, two, Canadian_
+_Context: BlackBerry, BlackBerry, Canadian, BlackBerry Z10, two, operating system, wireless, BlackBerry 10_

 ##### Tornado outbreak of January 29-30, 2013
 ### [Tornado outbreak of January 29-30, 2013: Severe thunderstorms and tornadoes affect the Midwestern and southern United States with damage reported in several states, from Missouri to Georgia, and at least two people killed. ](/news/2013/01/30/tornado-outbreak-of-january-29a30-2013-severe-thunderstorms-and-tornadoes-affect-the-midwestern-and-southern-united-states-with-damage-r.md)